mipek/binarydroid/README.md

 ## Description

-This is a simple disassembler application (currently ARM only) for android.
+This is a simple disassembler application (currently ELF & ARM only) for android.
 It provides basic functionality out of the box but is build with extensibility in mind.
 The application was created as part of the "Android Programming" module at TH-Wildau, Germany.

 It currently uses Capstone for disassembling under the hood.